wp-plugins/feenban/readme.txt

 To remove the shadowban on a user, follow the same steps and uncheck the the Shadow ban checkbox.

 == Frequently Asked Questions ==

 = Why the name FeenBan? =

 This plugin is called FeenBan because it was a special request from Michael W. Dean of the Freedom Feens Talk Radio Show.
 Find out more about Freedom Feens at http://freedomfeens.com.

-This plugin has been released under a license compatible with the GPL2 as stipulated by WordPress.org (http://codex.wordpress.org/Writing_a_Plugin#File_Headers).
-However, users are encouraged to checkout the BipCot NoGov license from the Beastlick Internet Policy Commission Outreach Team: http://bipcot.org

 = Can you make it so non-logged in users can see all comments? =